 Grooming and Maintenance

-Your home temperature would be enough for properly maintaining the Lobivia Kermesina throughout the year, which is the reason it’s an ideal house plant.
+Your home temperature would be enough for properly maintaining the Lobivia Kermesina throughout the year, which is why it’s an ideal house plant.

-However, it can handle cooler conditions during the winter season, which is typically referred to as a rest period.
+However, it can handle cooler conditions during the winter, typically referred to as a rest period.

 Cool basements and window sills with bright light are good spots for this plant.